sybrew/the-seo-framework/readme.txt

 		* TODO When TSFEM asks for activation, other notifications invoked by REQUEST (like reset settings) aren't supressed anymore.
 			* Maybe, we should make this more secure, i.e. through the new update cache option??
 		* The 404 title now works when the front-page is a blog.
+		* The Canonical URL is now correct on Search Pages.

 * **For translators:**
 	* **Added:**